Empowered to Change

 Powerful cognitive efforts manipulate feeling of emotion, perhaps completely dismissing the underlying stirs for action; but momentary mental deceptions, leading away from reality, come at a high future cost.
 A house of comfort built on a crumbling foundation of falsehood condemns the structure to eventual fall.
 Reality can be ignored but not dismissed.

-"We may mitigate anger through acknowledging the complexity of causes; but we are still hurt when kicked, robbed or cheated.
-We don’t deserve to be victimized, suffering from the hands of another, even when their behaviors may partially be blamed on deeper societal ills."
+"We may mitigate anger through acknowledging the complexity of causes; but we are still hurt when kicked, robbed or cheated."

 Our brains massage and edit reality, presenting a coherent story to consciousness.
 This process creates continuity to experience, skewing reality to productively fit our purpose.
 Effective skewing, however, doesn’t abandon reality altogether.
 While felt experience plays out in the mind, the subsequent behaviors, character traits and relationships play out in reality.
 Although we may justify meanness, addictions, and disabling character flaws to pacify the mind, relieving anxiety, the reality of the actions still impact the world (not our interpretations of the world), destroying futures, widening disconnections.
 Gentle justifications for poor work performance may soothe anxiety but the reality of subpar work may still get us fired.